-Adverse Benefit Determination means a letter or an Explanation of Benefits (EOB) from Moda Health informing that a person is not eligible for benefits or that benefits have not been fully paid.
-Reasons include:
+Adverse Benefit Determination means a letter or an Explanation of Benefits (EOB) from Moda Health informing a person is not eligible for benefits or that benefits have not been fully paid.
+Reasons are:

 - a.
-Rescission of coverage

-- b.
-Eligibility to participate in the Plan

-- c.
-Limitations or exclusions described in Section 8, including a decision that an item or service is experimental or investigational or not necessary
+Rescission of coverage - b.
+Eligibility to participate in the Plan - c.
+Network exclusion, annual benefit limit or other limitation on otherwise covered services - d.
+Utilization review (described below) - e.
+Limitations or exclusions described in Section 7 or Section 8, including a decision that an item or service is experimental or investigational or not medically necessary - f.

-- d.
-Utilization review (described below)

-- e.
 Continuity of care (section 10.3) is denied because the course of treatment is not considered active.

-A Final Internal Adverse Benefit Determination is an adverse benefit determination that has been upheld by Moda Health at the end of the internal appeal process or with respect to which the internal appeal process has been finished.
+A Final Internal Adverse Benefit Determination is an adverse benefit determination that has been upheld by Moda Health at the end of the internal appeal process or the internal appeal process has been finished.